 A three-story 63,000 square foot Tuscan Village inspired clubhouse is impressive.
 Each greens fee comes with a $15 food/beverage voucher for the day along with a logo golf towel.
 The service is excellent.
 The practice facility is well done.
 It includes a superb two-acre teeing ground coupled with chipping greens, a large practice bunker and large putting greens that are all consistent with the course conditions.

-The course is maintained to a very high standard.
+They maintain the course to a high standard.
 The popular greenskeeper.org site ranked The Classic Club as the Best Golf Course Playing Conditions in Southern California.
-It’s very difficult to get a bad lie.
-Even the par 3s teeing grounds are not torn up as you might expect.
-The fairways give are not soft and not hard, but just right making it easy for good contact for players of all abilities.
-The rough is dense and maintained but not punishing since you usually can get a club on the ball.
+It’s tough to get a poor lie.
+Even the par 3s teeing grounds are not torn up.
+The fairways give are just right making it easy for good contact for players of all abilities.
+The rough is thick and maintained but not punishing.

-The course is one of the few desert courses located north of the I10 freeway in the Coachella Valley.
-Hence, you’re going to get some higher winds here than at the courses 10-15 miles south and southwest near State Hwy 111 and the Santa Rosa Mountains.
-However, given its unusual design for the desert and impeccable conditioning, this is the one to play near the I10 corridor.
+The course is one of the few desert courses located north of the Interstate Highway 10 freeway in the Coachella Valley.
+Hence, higher winds are common than at the courses fifteen miles south near State Hwy 111 and the Santa Rosa Mountains.
+However, given its unusual design for the desert and impeccable conditioning, this is the one to play near the Interstate Highway 10 corridor.

 See other California course visits from Quintessential Golf.